FuelLabs/github-actions/docs-hub/README.md

 7. Checks to see if a navigation order can be successfully generated from the SUMMARY.

 ## Next

-To check docs that use mdbooks, use the mdbook-docs workflow.

 ### How to use?